darshannaik92/Projects/Power BI project/Airbnb data analysis/README.md

  >Providing insights

 Outcome:
-Provided the details about the hosts, rooms, with AirBnB and neighborhoods.
+Provided the insights about the hosts, revenues, rooms, with AirBnB and neighborhoods.
 Top hosts with accomodates, prices/average/ranges, rooms, types of rooms, best/cheapest, top rated places are found.